Irritable Bowel Syndrome (IBS)

 Symptoms

-There are a number of signs and symptoms which indicate you may be suffering from IBS.
+There are several signs and symptoms which indicate you may be suffering from IBS.

 Some people find they switch between having diarrhoea and constipation with IBS.
 People may find their symptoms are made worse by eating.